This case study shows the evolution of a management plan through several iterations using the Open Standards.

 One of 56 organizations spanning Australia, Territory Natural Resources Management (TNRM) picked up on the Open Standards in 2014.

-Their first two iterations, the 2005 plan and the 2010 plan, proved difficult to implement, so they turned to the OS to help structure planning, implementation and review.
+Their first two iterations, the 2005 plan and the 2010 plan, proved difficult to implement, so they turned to the OS to help structure planning, implementation and review, beginning with a review of the 2010 plan.

 The plan, encompassing almost 1.4 million square km (17.5%) of Australia, sought to: